OAuth 2.0

 }

-Casdoor currently has support for token introspection endpoint.
-Currently the endpoind is protected by Basic Authoritarian(ClientId:ClientSecret):
+Casdoor currently supports the token introspection endpoint.
+This endpoint is protected by Basic Authentication (ClientId:ClientSecret).

 POST /api/login/oauth/introspect HTTP/1.1